arnicas/interactive-vis-course/Week10/README.md

 But `function(a,b) {return a - b;}` doesn't work for alphabetic sorts.

+### Boolean Logic

+If you were confused by whether to use `||` or `&&` in the filter, you should bone up on boolean tests in Javascript.

+This is an interesting article about real world uses of OR for assignment, but maybe not introductory enough: https://addyosmani.com/blog/exploring-javascripts-logical-or-operator/

 ### d3.map vs. js Array.map

 A few of you used a new construct we haven't talked about in class yet, the d3.map.